 Vilnius, the capital of Lithuania, is one of the most attractive cities in Eastern Europe.
-It draws attention, not only because of its unique architectural character, but also because of its cultural events and attractions.
+It draws attention, not only because of its unique architectural character but also because of its cultural events and attractions.
 During the first ten years of Lithuanian independence, the city began to draw in visitors.
-The number of tourists has consistently increased during those ten years and tourist infrastructure and services developed greatly at the same time.
+The number of tourists has consistently increased over the years and so have the tourist infrastructure and services offered by the country.